thejfry/ENGO500_Group1/TrilaterationNation - Proposal.md

 1: Improve position estimation | Statistical Analysis **Description of Measure** | **Method**
 Method used to measure | Position testing on an accurate 1m x 1m grid, followed by performance testing in non-ideal environments e.g. crowded public spaces
-Responsibility | All group members will participate in test design and implementation, with the group members J. Horrelt and P. Gratton focusing on the analysis and reporting as this is their area of expertise.
+Responsibility | All team members will participate in test design and implementation, with the team members J. Horrelt and P. Gratton focusing on the analysis and reporting as this is their area of expertise.
 Frequency of measure | Amount of testing will depend on consistency of results and success in increasing the complexity of the project.
 Initial testing to establish functionality and optimize performance in ideal conditions will be frequent (every 2-3 weeks).
 Testing in non-ideal conditions will be sparse, only provided as an example of how far the final system can be pushed.
-Key targets | First Semester: produce successful post-processing psoition software; December-January: apply post-processing algorithm in real time
+Key targets | First Semester: produce successful post-processing position software; December-January: apply post-processing algorithm in real time
-Reporting on results | Software updates will be kept available to the entire group in GitHub or another sharing platform if it is more efficient.
+Reporting on results | Software updates will be kept available to the entire team on GitHub or another sharing platform if it is more efficient.
 Results of major tests or groups of tests will be reported on to supervisor as they become available.
 Updates will be delivered to the course coordinator informally upon request, and formally at each of the two progress updates required for the course.

 Project Objective | Measurement Criteria
 ------------ | -------------
 2: Improve user interface | Subjective user testing **Description of Measure** | **Method**
 Method used to measure | Subjective testing by all group members as well as additional test subjects, by using both the existing app and the new app developed for this project, to determine which is more user-friendly, as well as any further improvements that could be made to the new app.
-Responsibility | The entire group will be involved in design decisions and testing of the user interface, but the majority of the Android application programming will be perfomed by the group members J. Plett and K. Pexman, who have more expertise in this area.
+Responsibility | The entire team will be involved in design decisions and testing of the user interface, but the majority of the Android application programming will be perfomed by the team members J. Plett and K. Pexman, who have more expertise in this area.
-Frequency of measure | User interface testing will be performed only by the group members as it is updated throughout the project, and will be tested more extensively by additional testers before the final product is completed and released, in as many iterations as it takes to reach an acceptable level of user approval.
+Frequency of measure | User interface testing will be performed only by the team members as it is updated throughout the project, and will be tested more extensively by additional testers before the final product is completed and released, in as many iterations as it takes to reach an acceptable level of user approval.
 Key targets | It is only necessary to complete the user interface before the product is released for evaluation, until which it will be in a highly variable state of completeness.
 Therefore there will be minimal intermediate targets for this objective.
 Reporting on results | As there will be minimal testing throughout the early stages of the project, this objective will likely only be reported on in major progress updates, after the major testing with non-group member users, and in the final presentation.

 ## Sustainability

-As this project has been presented by Dr. O'Keefe and all previous work with these ranging radios has been performed by the Position Location and Navigation (PLAN) research group at the University of Calgary, it is likely that they would undertake the continued maintenance of the application produced by this project, should they wish to continue using it.
-The PLAN group has a constant influx of new students, many of whom are strong programmers and would be capable of performing maintenance on the app software.
-The majority of the maintenance required would be in keeping the application compatible with the firmware of the radios themselves, as well as any Android updates that could potentially cause compatibility issues with the app.
-These are extremely necessary tasks as Android software is continually updating, and the radios are also currently running on an older version of their firmware; it may even be necessary to adjust the app during this project, should it become necessary to update the radio firmware immediately.
+As this project has been presented by Dr. O'Keefe and all previous work with these ranging devices has been performed by the Position Location and Navigation (PLAN) research group at the University of Calgary, it is likely that they would undertake the continued maintenance of the application produced by this project, should they wish to continue using it.
+The PLAN group has a constant influx of new students, many of whom are strong programmers and would be capable of performing maintenance on the application software.
+The majority of the maintenance required would be in keeping the application compatible with the firmware of the radios, as well as any Android updates that could potentially cause compatibility issues with the app.
+These are extremely necessary tasks as Android software is continually updating.
+It may be necessary to adjust the application during this project, should it become necessary to update the radio firmware.

 The collaborators on this project include:

-  * Dr. Kyle O'Keefe, who will be supervising the project
+* Dr. Kyle O'Keefe – Project Supervisor
-  * Chandra Tjhai, one of Dr. O'Keefe's PhD candidates who has previous experience with the equipment
+* Chandra Tjhai – PhD Candidate for Dr. O'Keefe.
+Has previous experience with the ranging devices and software, experienced programmer, currently conducting testing of the equipment firmware.
-  * Asal Naghdi, another one of Dr. O'Keefe's PhD candidates who is also currently using the ranging radios in her research.
+* Asal Naghdi – PhD Candidate for Dr. O'Keefe.
+Currently using the ranging devices in research.

 Dr. O'Keefe will be providing guidance on the project more from a distance, as well as evaluating the technical portion of the project.
 He will also likely be responsible for deciding whether this project will be continued by future students or if this will be the last application of this particular technology.
-Chandra and Asal will be providing more of the personal assistance in this project as they have the most experience in the operation and analysis of this technology in the Department of Geomatics, to the best knowledge of the group members at this time.
-Any further work on this project after its completion will likely be performed by future graduate or undergraduate students.
+Chandra and Asal will be providing more personal assistance in this project as they have the most experience with the operation and analysis of this technology within the Department of Geomatics.
+Further work on this project after its completion will likely be performed by future graduate or undergraduate students.

 # Project Issues and Risks
 ## Issue Identification
-> Specify any major policy, standards, data, technical, partnership and/or client engagement issues that need to be addressed in order for the project to be successful.
+The most predominant issues identified for this project are classified as technical issues.
+These include issues related to the equipment and software.
+The largest area of risk within the project is software development.
+Other issues to be addressed include time management, and access to assistance from project collaborators.
+In order to address these issues, the team has implemented a project management style to allow for progress at each step, ensuring the final goal is met.

 ## Feasibility and Risk
-> Identify and evaluate potential challenges or risks in completing and/or sustaining the project.
-Please fill out the table and add any other applicable risks.
-Examples of risks include: commitment risks, organization risks, contracting risks, technical risks, financial risks, human resources risks (such as the availability of qualified personnel or experienced personnel), project dependencies and/or policy issues related to data access (i.e. licensing, intellectual property, copyright, security, privacy etc).

 There are three main categories of risk within the project; software development, the use and reliability of the product and the open source software for processing and testing, and the risk of not completing the tasks or improving the client experience.
 The main risk for the completion of this project will be the limitations in software development.
 Streaming data in real time, programming with Java, and android application development are all new skills being developed by team members.
 The team currently has access to eight ranging devices, supplied by the University of Calgary Plan Group.
 However, the firmware embedded in the device currently only supports range values from four node locations.
 This limits the redundancy of the network, reducing the precision of the estimated position.
 Finally, the risk of not completing the project will depend heavily on the proof of concept.
 To ensure a final product this risk will be minimized through our project management approach.

 No. | Risk Description | Severity (H/M/L) | Probability (H/M/L) | Mitigation strategies for dealing with each risk
 ------------ | :-------------: | :-------------: | :-------------: | -------------